edzzn/khalilstemmler-blog/src/pages/articles/tutorials/deploying-a-serverless-graphql-api-on-netlify.md

 touch netlify.toml
 ```

-And since we want to always bundle our code before we deploy, let's use `npm run bundle` as the build command.
+And since we need to bundle our code before we deploy, let's use `npm run bundle` as the build command.

 <div class="filename">netlify.toml</div>